-In this post I am going to argue that the kind of thinking that will be required to reform education has been part of our culture for decades, but it runs counter to ways that reformists have been “tinkering” with schools, K – college.
-This “tinkering” is playing havoc on teachers, students, and parents, and seems to be no end in sight.
+In this article I am going to argue that the kind of thinking that will be required to reform education has been part of our culture for decades, but it runs counter to ways that reformists have been “tinkering” with schools, K – college.
+This “tinkering” is playing havoc on teachers, students, and parents, and there seems to be no end in sight.
 We’ve tinkered with achievement test scores, achievement test score gaps, graduation and drop out rates, teacher VAM scores–you name it.

 What kind of thinking is required?

 Shortly after World War II ended, in May 1946, Albert Einstein wrote a fund-raising letter for the Emergency Committee of Atomic Scientists.
 He started out his letter by saying:

 Our world faces a crisis as yet unperceived by those possessing the power to make great decisions for good or evil.
 The unleashed power of the atom has changed everything save our modes of thinking, and thus we drift toward unparalleled catastrophe.
 (Holt, R. R., Can psychology meet Einstein’s challenge, Political Psychology, Vol. 5, No.2, 1984, p.
 199.)

 Later in the letter he stated, “We need $200, 000 at once for a nation-wide campaign to inform the American people that a new type of thinking is essential if mankind is to survive and move toward higher levels.”